Melaleuca grows its sales from the ground up. Deriving its name

 Some 63% of Melaleuca's customers are only interested in the

 company's products.
-The remainder pursues the financial
+The remaining group pursues the financial

 opportunities offered through the company's direct sales model.
 One